-• "Implement actions to reduce hazardous substances", including the full implementation of the key Directives and Regulationrelating to chemicals (in particular in the aquatic environment).
+• "Implement actions to reduce hazardous substances", including the full implementation of the key Directives and Regulations relating to chemicals (in particular in the aquatic environment)19.
 Several actions are contained in the 'Baltic Sea Action Plan' (BSAP) of HELCOM (which contains a specific section on hazardous substances).
-In addition, actions already decided internationally also need to be implemented 18.
+In addition, actions already decided internationally also need to be implemented20.
 Supervision is important, for example supervision of compliance with Regulation (EC) 782/2003 which transposes the Antifouling Convention by the International Maritime Organisation (IMO) into Community law.

-- "Restrict the input of hormone-like substances", further to an analysis of the sources, flows and impacts of pharmaceutical products in the marine environment. - "Continue the research on hazardous substances" of specific concern to the Baltic Sea, as this is an area where there is a need to improve further the knowledge basis (e.g. on their interaction and cumulative effects), including through the development of the planned BONUS 169 program.
+- "Restrict the input of hormone-like substances", further to an analysis of the sources, flows and impacts of pharmaceutical products in the marine environment. - "Assess the need to clean up contaminated wrecks and chemical weapons", where it is required to protect sensitive marine ecosystems, taking into account earlier work carried out by HELCOM. - "Continue the research on hazardous substances" of specific concern to the Baltic Sea, as this is an area where there is a need to improve further the knowledge basis (e.g. on their interaction and cumulative effects), including through the development of the BONUS Joint Baltic Sea Research and Development Programme21.